How it's done: CBC Decision Desk FAQs

 Q: Who is behind the scenes?

-A: In television, there is a producer and several assistants who analyze the trends, choose the next guest and select which of the results coming in at that moment are the most interesting for the host to talk about on the air.
-Often these decisions are made on the fly, so while the host is talking about one topic he or she may not know what's coming up next.
+A: In television there is a producer and several assistants who analyze the trends, choose the next guest and select which of the results coming in at that moment are the most interesting for the host to talk about on the air.
+Often these decisions are made on the fly, so while the host is talking about one topic she may not know what's coming up next.

 It works much the same in radio, with producers and assistants lining up studio guests and reporters in the field to comment on what appear to be the trends we see in the numbers.